 Planning Your Field Trip

 Field trips are offered Wednesday through Friday, from 10:00 a.m. to 4:00 p.m.
-They usually last two hours, but larger groups might need an extra hour.
-Plan on arriving half an hour before your start time to check in.
+They usually last two hours, but groups over 100 students will need an extra hour.
+Plan on arriving thirty minutes before your start time to check in.

 Field trips consist of a virtual pre-visit lesson; Texas Forever!!
 The Battle of San Jacinto, a 35-minute movie; the main exhibit, which includes an activity; the special exhibit; and a post-visit activity.

-We require a 10:1 teacher/chaperone to student ratio.
+We require a 10:1 student to teacher/chaperone ratio.

 The San Jacinto Monument is located at One Monument Circle, La Porte, TX 77571.
 There is bus parking available at the Monument.